 Your schedule should be set before classes begin so that you can attend all of your classes on the first class meeting.
 Coursework begins on the first day, and missing any classes the first week will put you behind.
 If you must try to add a class after classes begin, check with the instructor to make sure you have not missed too much.
 You can register for a class online through Catalyst.
 The registrar requires this be done no later than the 7th day after the term begins.
 After 7 days, students cannot add a class without instructor permission.
-Complete the online Closed/Time Period Class Permissions Form and you will receive an email indicating you can register through Catalyst if approved by the instructor.
+Contact the instructor of the class you wish to add.
+If they approve, the instructor will complete an on-line form requesting permissions be granted and you will receive an email indicating you can register through Catalyst.

 Each term students should check the university's dates to add, drop, and withdraw.
-These dates are published at:
+These dates are published at: uc.edu/registrar/calendars.

-uc.edu/registrar/calendars.

 Additionally, adding a class can impact your bill and financial aid.
-For more information about adding a class, please visit onestop. uc.edu or the Academic Policies of the Registrar's website at uc.edu/about/registrar/registration/policies.
+For more information about adding a class, please visit onestop. uc.edu or the Academic Policies of the Registrar's website at uc.edu/registrar/policies and procedures.html.

-Adding and dropping classes may impact financial aid; please visit aUniversity Service Associate in the One StopCenter (Muntz 150) before adding and dropping classes.
+Adding and dropping classes may impact financial aid, so you may want to visit a University Service Associate in the One Stop Center (Muntz 150) before adding and dropping classes.